jivega/AWSfoodAgg/README.md

 # AWSfoodAgg
-AWS Project to deliver some aggregations from FAO Data
+AWS Project to deliver some aggregations from FAO Data.